Thailand Travel Mistakes

 Emergency Contact: Save “1155” in your phone.
 This is the Tourist Police, who speak English and are specifically trained to handle disputes between foreigners and locals.

 Visa Entrance: As of 2026, many nationalities enjoy a 60-day visa exemption.
-Ensure you have proof of 20,000 THB in funds (cash or digital statement) and an onward flight, as “Entry Denial” scams by unscrupulous border agents are occasionally reported at land crossings.
+Ensure you have proof of 20,000 THB (~$571) in funds (cash or digital statement) and an onward flight, as entry denial at land crossings is occasionally reported when documentation is incomplete.

 FAQ’s